TurboTax TaxCaster - Terms of Service and License Agreement

 Please note that removing an Intuit mobile app from your device may not cancel your subscription or delete your data.
 If you want to cancel your subscription for a Service, please follow the applicable Service instructions.
 If you wish to delete your data from a Service, please log into One Intuit Account Manager and follow the instructions under the respective data and privacy settings or follow the instructions in our Global Privacy Statement.

 You must stop using the Platform once your subscription expires or you cancel your account (or if this Agreement or your account is terminated).

 Upon expiration of your subscription or cancellation of your account, or Intuit’s termination of your account or this Agreement, you must immediately stop using the Platform and pay all fees for Platform used.
 No expiration or termination will affect your obligation to pay all fees due or that may have accrued through the effective date of expiration or termination or entitle you to any refund.

 The only warranties we make about the Platform are (1) stated in this Agreement, or (2) as provided under applicable laws.
 The Platform is otherwise provided “as-is,” and we do not make any other warranties about the Platform.
-Unless required by law, we do not provide implied warranties, such as the implied warranties of merchantability, fitness for a particular purpose, data loss, merchantability or non-infringement, or any warranties with respect to the accuracy, reliability or availability of any content (including any Content) or information made available in the Platform.
-If the exclusions for implied warranties do not apply to you, any implied warranties are limited to 60 days from the date of purchase or delivery of the Platform, whichever is sooner.
+Unless required by law, we do not provide implied warranties, such as the implied warranties of merchantability, fitness for a particular purpose, or non-infringement.
+We do not warrant that the Platform is error-free, secure, or free from any viruses or other harmful components.
+We also do not provide any warranties with respect to data loss or to the accuracy, reliability, or availability of the Platform, nor of any content (including any Content) or information made available in the Platform.
+If the exclusions for implied warranties do not apply to you, any implied warranties are limited to sixty (60) days from the date of purchase or delivery of the Platform, whichever is sooner.